stripe/stripe-react-native/docs/payments-ui.md

 ![Present a prebuilt payment sheet to handle the entire payment flow.
 In the payment sheet, your customer can reuse a saved payment method or add a new one.
 Your customer taps a “Buy” button in the payment sheet to complete the payment.](./assets/overview-complete.png 'PaymentSheet')

-Next, integrate Stripe’s prebuilt payment UI in your app’s checkout using use the `setupPaymentSheet` method from `useStripe` hook.
+Next, integrate Stripe’s prebuilt payment UI in your app’s checkout using use the `initPaymentSheet` method from `useStripe` hook.
 PaymentSheet guides the customer through the payment process, combining all the steps required — collecting payment details, billing details, and confirming the payment — into a single sheet.
 If you prefer a more customized checkout experience, consider using the [Custom integration](#custom-integration).

 First, configure the `StripeProvider` with your Stripe publishable key so that it can make requests to the Stripe API.